AndyDalaimo/Group1-VerticalGJ/README.md

 Sludge Slayer

-A Real-Time tower defense game made in 5 days for the 2023 Vertical Game Jam at Norwich University of the Arts
+A Real-Time tower defense / shooter game made in 5 days for the 2023 Vertical Game Jam at Norwich University of the Arts

 Made in Unreal Engine 5 with C++ and Blueprints